MaterializeInc/materialize/doc/user/content/overview/architecture.md

     weight: 2
 ---

+Materialize was first built as a single binary that runs on a single node: `materialized`.
+To support mission-critical deployments at any scale, we are now evolving the binary into a [cloud-native platform](https://materialize.com/materialize-unbundled/) with built-in horizontal scaling, active replication and decoupled storage.
+To learn more about the future architecture of Materialize, [sign up for early access](https://materialize.com/materialize-cloud-access/).

+## The `materialized` binary

+The `materialized` process
-Everything in Materialize is currently handled by the `materialized` process (pronounced _materialize-dee_; the "`d`" is for daemon), which interacts with the outside world by interfacing with:
+(pronounced _materialize-dee_; the "`d`" is for daemon) interfaces with the outside world using:

 - **SQL shells** for interacting with clients, including defining sources, creating views, and querying data.
 - **Sources** to ingest data, i.e. writes.
 We'll focus on streaming sources like Kafka, though Materialize also supports file sources.

-## Diagrams

 {{<
     figure src="/images/architecture_deployment.png"